-Many think my lack of photos online solely relates to a position of being anti social media - something which I've been vocal about in several interviews.
-While that position is not at all incorrect, it contributes to only a very small, insignificant part of the overall decision.
-This topic resonates to the very core of my professional philosophy and consequently is a large reason for my reputation and continued success here in Australia.
-In fact, many of the posts on this websites blog if not the entire point of it existing is a demonstrative response to this.
+Many think a lack of photos online solely relates to my position of being opposed to social media - something which I've been vocal about in several interviews.
+While that position is not at all incorrect, it contributes to only a small, insignificant part of the overall decision.
+Overall, this topic of photos resonates to the very core of my professional philosophy.
+Consequently, the decisions made regarding them is a large reason for my continued success here in Australia.
+In fact, many of the posts on this websites blog cover a range of topics that all contribute to the positive reputation that I have established.

 © Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547